-- In contrast to the MRG 2007, CEMS are now put on equal footing with calculation based approaches, i.e. it is not necessary any more to demonstrate to the CA that using a CEMS achieves greater accuracy than the calculation approach using the most accurate tier approach.
+- CEMS are put on equal footing with calculation based approaches, i.e. it is not necessary to demonstrate to the CA that using a CEMS achieves greater accuracy than the calculation approach using the most accurate tier approach.
 However, minimum tier requirements have been defined implying uncertainty levels comparable to those of calculation approaches are applicable.
 Thus, the operator must demonstrate to the CA that those tiers can be met with the CEMS proposed.
 Table 1 gives an overview on defined tiers for measurement based approaches. - The measurement based emissions must be corroborated using a calculation based approach.
-However, no specific tiers are required for this calculation.
-Thus, this is a considerable simplification compared to the MRG 2007, where at least lower tiers had to be applied.

-Due to the non-stoichiometric nature of N_2O emissions from nitric acid production, no corroborating calculation is required for those emissions.

-- Carbon monoxide (CO) emitted to the atmosphere shall be treated as the molar equivalent amount of CO2 (Article 43(1))14. - Concentration measurements may be difficult in gas streams containing very high CO2 concentrations.
-This is in particular important for measure-
+However, no specific tiers are required for this calculation. - Due to the non-stoichiometric nature of N_2O emissions from nitric acid production, no corroborating calculation is required for those emissions. - Carbon monoxide (CO) emitted to the atmosphere shall be treated as the molar equivalent amount of CO2 (Article 43(1))10. - Concentration measurements may be difficult in gas streams containing very high CO2 concentrations.
+This is in particular important for measurement of CO2 transferred between installations for the capture, pipeline systems for the transport and installations for geological storage of CO2.
+In such cases CO2 concentrations may be determined indirectly, by determining the concentration of all other constituents of the gas and subtracting them from the total (Equation 3 in Annex VIII of the MRR). - Flue gas flow may be determined either by direct measurement, or by a mass balance11 using only parameters which are easier to measure, namely input material flows, input airflow and concentration of O2 and other gases which need to be measured also for other purposes.